HL7/fhir-shorthand/input/pagecontent/reference.md

   In the context of a profile:

-  * The first statement signals that to pass validation, an instance must have the system http://loinc.org and the code 69548-6 (appearing in coding.code).
+  * The first statement signals that an instance must have the system http://loinc.org and the code 69548-6 to pass validation.
-  * The second statement says that an instance must have the system http://loinc.org, the code 69548-6, and the display text "Genetic variant assessment" to pass validation.
+  * The second statement says that an instance must have the system http://loinc.org, the code 69548-6, *and* the display text "Genetic variant assessment" to pass validation.
-  * The third statement says that an instance must have the system http://loinc.org and the code 69548-6, and must not have a display text, alternate codes, or extensions.
+  * The third statement says that an instance must have the system http://loinc.org and the code 69548-6, and *must not have* a display text, additional codes, or extensions.

   In the context of an instance:

-  * The first statement fixes the system and code, leaving the display empty
+  * The first statement sets the system and code, leaving the display empty.
-  * The second statement fixes the system, code, and display text
+  * The second statement sets the system, code, and display text.
-  * The third statement has the same meaning as the first statement
+  * The third statement has the same meaning as the first statement.

-  In a profiling content, typically only the system and code are important conformance criteria, so the first statement is preferred.
+  In a profiling context, typically only the system and code are important conformance criteria, so the first statement is preferred.
 In the context of an instance, the display text conveys additional information useful to the information receiver, so the second statement would be preferred.

 #### Binding Rules